 Professionals of Color in Minneapolis + Saint Paul

 With the 2018 publication of Make It.
 MSP.
 Insights: Volume 2, we examined how MSP attracts and retains professionals of color at different rates than white professionals.
 That data can continue to be disaggregated.
 Later this year, the BE MSP team of Make It.
 MSP. will release a new report and workshop digging deeper.

 Another way to answer the question of “How are we doing?” is to look at specific geographies.
 For example, last year’s MSP Welcome Week prioritized an event for newcomers to MSP from Chicago.
 That was intentional, as analysis of IRS data indicated that Cook County, Illinois was a top source of newcomers in the previous year.
-(MinnPost explored that topic a few weeks later.)
+(MinnPost explored that topic)

 However, another way to dig into the migration of working professionals is to examine skills.
 Given the fact that our most recent installment of Make It.
 MSP.
 Insights explores technology talent in the region, we can use that as an example.